aerickson/ansible_copy_bug/README.md

 # Overview

-The file and template modules fail to overwrite a hard-linked file.
+The file and template modules fail to overwrite hard-linked files.

 See https://github.com/ansible/ansible/issues/10834.